 - Please try and avoid making changes to your subjects at the last minute without previously attending the lectures of the relevant subject you are moving to.

 Please Remember: Subjects are taught from day one of the commencement of lectures, so the later you leave it to firm up your choices, the more of a subject you may miss.

 Programme & Subject Choices

-Welcome Week & Subject Information Days Booklet 2018
+Welcome Week & Subject Choices Schedules Booklet 2019

 for times and venues.
 All Students should refer to the Course Finder before they register for their Subjects and Modules.

 Special Note to First Year MH101 Students regarding Subject Selection